Wildfire Evacuation Tips: What Can You Do To Make Sure You’re Ready?

 - Return to your home or apartment only after local authorities report that it is safe to do so.

-- Use caution when entering burned areas, as it may still be hazardous.
+- Use caution when entering burned areas, as they may still be hazardous and have heat pockets.

-- When cleaning your home after a wildfire evacuation, Ready.gov suggests to wear a respirator certified by the National Institute for Occupational Safety and Health, and wet down any debris to limit dust particles.
+- Wear a respirator certified by the National Institute for Occupational Safety and Health, and wet down any debris to limit dust particles.